Announcements and News

 which was manufactured in 1895!

-Check here and on the SAS Web site at http://www.seattle_astro.org or in the Through the Clouds discussion group for further information as
+Check here and on the SAS Web site at http://www.seattle_astro.org or in the Through the Clouds discussion group for exact dates and for further information as

 it becomes available.